The Chaos of Propagation in a Retrial Supermarket Model: Introduction

 Retrial queues are an important mathematical model for studying telephone switch systems, digital cellular mobile networks, computer networks and so on.
-During the last two decades, considerable attention has been paid to the study of retrial queues, for example, by survey papers of Yang and Templeton \cite{Yang:1987}, Falin \cite{Fal:1990}, Kulkarni and Liang \cite{Kul:1997}, Artalejo \cite{Art:1999} and G\'{o}mez-Corral \cite{Gom:2006}, and by three books of Falin and Templeton \cite{Fal:1997}, Artalejo and G\'{o}mez-Corral \cite{Art:2008} and Li \cite{Li:2010}.
-Note that the study of retrial queueing networks is difficult and challenging with few available results up to now, this paper proposes a novel approach for studying a class of important retrial queueing networks.
+During the last two decades, considerable attention has been paid to the study of retrial queues.
+Readers may refer to, for example, six survey papers by Yang and Templeton \cite{Yang:1987}, Falin \cite{Fal:1990}, Kulkarni and Liang \cite{Kul:1997}, Artalejo \cite{Art:1999, Art:2010} and G\'{o}mez-Corral \cite{Gom:2006}, and three books by Falin and Templeton \cite{Fal:1997}, Artalejo and G\'{o}mez-Corral \cite{Art:2008} and Li \cite{Li:2010}.